fenago/snowflake-intermediate/data_apps_summit_lab/data_apps_summit_lab.md

 ### Connect to Snowflake

-In this step, you'll create a [Session object](https://docs.snowflake.com/en/LIMITEDACCESS/snowpark-python.html#creating-a-session) to connect to your Snowflake.
-Here's a quick way of doing that, but note that hard coding credentials directly in code is not recommended in production environments.
-In production environments a better approach would be to load credentials from [AWS Secrets Manager](https://github.com/iamontheinet/sf-code-snippets/blob/main/aws_secrets_manager_sf_connection.py) or [Azure Key Vault](https://github.com/iamontheinet/sf-code-snippets/blob/main/azure_key_vault_sf_connection.py), for example.
+In this step, you'll create a [Session object] to connect to your Snowflake.
 We will be using the database that we created in the Snowflake setup section.

 ``` python